-Immunity and pathogen control
+Immunity and pathogen control for dairy cows

 The key to a healthy cow is a good immune system.
 A properly functioning immune system should protect a dairy cow from a variety of pathogenic organisms.
 The immune system utilises a complex set of mechanics to identify and neutralise pathogens.
 We can identify 2 different immunity pathways: innate immunity and adaptive immunity.
 Innate immunity is characterised by an early and rapid response to a pathogen challenge, that can occur within seconds and work as the first barrier against infection.
 The adaptive immune system has a delayed response and can take several days to react.
 It has a more specific response towards infectious pathogens and works as a second line of defence.